Have you been accused of being a pessimist or an overthinker in the past?

 Or perhaps you are currently struggling with something that won’t leave your thoughts alone?

-Maybe you’re trying to break your pattern of anxiety and are looking for ways on how to get something off your mind.
+Maybe you’re trying to break your pattern of anxiety and are looking for ways to get something off your mind.

 Whichever situation you may be in, excessive worrying can definitely put a strain on your mental health.

-It is perfectly natural for humans to worry and be stressed once in awhile, especially when they are facing a difficult time in their lives.
-But continuously fretting about things – especially over minute issues, can eventually lead to a habit of negative thinking.
+It is perfectly natural for humans to worry and be stressed once in a while, especially when they are facing a difficult time in their lives.
+But continuously fretting about things – particularly over minute issues, can eventually lead to a habit of negative thinking.